FlyingWolFox/Duplicate-Finder/README.md

 * Using the .class or .jar:

   - Call the Main class and pass the directories that you want to analyze as arguments.
 The tool, for now, ignores subdirectories.
 The tool will print in the terminal what files it's analizing and, after done, will print the results:
     - 1. Internal repetions: Internal repetions are files that have a equal copy in the same directory that they're in.
-The tool will show if it found at least a repetion and, if it does, will print how many are in each.
-For now, internal repetions aren't handled separately and will be togheter with other repetions.
+The tool will show if it found at least a repetion and, if it does, will print how many are in each and end execution.
+You'll have to handle them yourself and then re-run the script.
     - 2. Repetions: Here enters repetions among directories.
 The tool will print how many repetions were found on each directory.
     - 3. The tool will print `Operation Complete` after the execution.
 If any exceptions are raised while handling, the description of the error will be printed with the stack trace.